1. William Samuel Johnson — Connecticut

 55 delegates attended the Constitutional Convention of the United States of America.
 Of these, 27 were connected with what would become the Episcopal Church in some way.
 While a number of Episcopalians take some amount of pride in this fact, it may be noted that some of these persons were only nominally connected.

-* This list must be taken with a grain of salt.
+*Those listed had connection to the Episcopal Church or its predecessor (the Church if England), though none were technically members because there was no Episcopal Church at that time.
 The Constitution of the United States, ratified June 21, 1788, came into force March 4, 1789.
 The Episcopal Church's Constitution and Canons were ratified October 1789.
-Those listed had connection to the Episcopal Church, or its predecessor (the Church if England), none were members as there was technically no Episcopal Church at that point in time.
-It may be argued that there was an informal or unofficial Episcopal Church with some structures in place and bishops who were consecrated.
+It may be argued there was an informal or unofficial Episcopal Church with some structure in place with consecrated bishops.